Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint: Experiments

 \subsubsection{Different loss functions for sequence difference measurement}

-Dist Loss employs the loss function $L(\cdot)$ to measure the difference between two sequences.
-In this ablation study, we demonstrate the effects of using different functions, considering the probability-based inversely weighted MAE and MSE losses.
-The experimental results are shown in Table \ref{Tab: different loss function}, where detailed results on each dataset are shown in Appendix \ref{appendix:loss_function}.
-The table illustrates that Dist Loss reliably boosts model accuracy in the few-shot region.
+Dist Loss employs the loss function \(L(\cdot)\) to measure the difference between two sequences.
+In this ablation study, we demonstrate the effects of using different functions, including the inverse probability weighted MAE and MSE losses.
+The experimental results are shown in Table \ref{Tab: different loss function}, with detailed results on each dataset provided in Appendix \ref{appendix:loss_function}.
+The table illustrates that Dist Loss reliably improves model accuracy in the few-shot region.